 The way scarce resources get distributed within an economy determines the type of economic system.
-There are four basic types of economies; traditional economy, market economy, command economy and mixed economy.
+There are four different types of economic systems; traditional economy, market economy, command economy and mixed economy.
 Each type of economy has it’s own strengths and weaknesses.

-This economic system is the most traditional and ancient type of economy in the world.
+The traditional economic system is the most traditional and ancient type of economy in the world.
 Vast portions of the world still function under a traditional economic system.
 These areas tend to be rural, second- or third-world, and closely tied to the land, usually through farming.
 In general, in this type of economic system, a surplus would be rare.
-Each member of a traditional economy has a more specific and pronounced role, and these societies are often very close-knit and socially satisfied.
+Each member of a traditional economy has a more specific and pronounced role, and these societies tend to be very close-knit and socially satisfied.
 However, they do lack access to technology and advanced medicine.

 A mixed economy is a combination of different types of economies.
 This economic system is somewhere in between a market economy and command economy.
 In the most common types of mixed economies, the market is more or less free of government ownership except for a few key areas like transportation or sensitive industries like defence.
 It generally has policies that are socialist and capitalist.